awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

  The following limitations apply to Kerberos authentication for MySQL:
 + Only an AWS Managed Microsoft AD is supported\.
 However, you can join RDS for MySQL DB instances to shared Managed Microsoft AD domains owned by different accounts in the same AWS Region\.
-+  Kerberos authentication is supported for the following Amazon RDS for MySQL versions:
-  + Amazon RDS for MySQL version 8\.0\.23 and higher 8\.0 versions
-  + Amazon RDS for MySQL version 5\.7\.33 and higher 5\.7 versions
 +  You must reboot the DB instance after enabling the feature\.
 +  The domain name length can't be longer than 61 characters\.
 +  You can't enable Kerberos authentication and IAM authentication at the same time\.
 Choose one authentication method or the other for your MySQL DB instance\.
 +  Don't modify the DB instance port after enabling the feature\.
 +  Don't use Kerberos authentication with read replicas\.
 + If you have auto minor version upgrade turned on for a MySQL DB instance that is using Kerberos authentication, you must turn off Kerberos authentication and then turn it back on after an automatic upgrade\.
 For more information about auto minor version upgrades, see [Automatic minor version upgrades for MySQL](USER_UpgradeDBInstance.MySQL.md#USER_UpgradeDBInstance.MySQL.Minor)\.
 +  To delete a DB instance with this feature enabled, first disable the feature\.
 To do this, use the `modify-db-instance` CLI command for the DB instance and specify `none` for the `--domain` parameter\.